ncn-foreigners/outputs/README.md

 ## Software

 + [nonprobsvy](https://github.com/ncn-foreigners/nonprobsvy)  -- an R package for modern methods for non-probability surveys [in development]
-+ [singleRcapture](https://github.com/ncn-foreigners/singleRcapture) -- an R package for single-source capture-recapture methods [in development]
++ [singleRcapture](https://github.com/ncn-foreigners/singleRcapture) -- an R package for single-source capture-recapture methods [0.2.0 on CRAN]
 + [mecRecordLinkage](https://github.com/ncn-foreigners/mecRecordLinkage) -- an R package for maximum entropy for record linkage [in development]
++ [jointCalib](https://github.com/ncn-foreigners/jointCalib) -- A small package for joint calibration of totals and quantiles [in development]

 ## Data